 Safety Considerations of Oxygen Masks and Beards

 When it comes to airline pilots and beards, safety is always the top priority.
 One important aspect to consider is the compatibility between beards and oxygen masks.
-Oxygen masks are essential safety equipment on board an aircraft, especially in the event of a sudden loss of cabin pressure.

 However, the presence of facial hair, particularly beards, can pose challenges when it comes to properly sealing the masks.